 Preliminary Bone Grafting

 During your initial visit to Midland OMFS, your doctor may determine that the site for your dental implant doesn’t have enough supporting bone.
 You may have a bone grafting procedure approximately four months before you receive your dental implant, which will give the site time to heal and strengthen.
+In some cases, the graft is done immediately with implant placement.

 Socket Bone Grafting